06Priya-s/programming-lang/README.md

 # programming-lang

-This is a seimple webiste wihch contains the classification of proagramming languages into the following categories:
+This is a simple webiste wihch contains the classification of proagramming languages into the following categories:
 <ol>
   <li>Complied Programing Languages</li>
   <li>Interpreted Programming Languages</li>